dxuk/Stand-Demos/A Tour Around Cognitive Services/A Tour Around Cognitive Services - Demo Script.md

 # A Tour Around Cognitive Services
 This demo uses the sample apps provided in the Cognitive Services web site to show the range of APIs.
 This demo can be as short or as long as required and requires very little prep.
+These are some of the more interesting / significant API functions.

 Technologies: **Microsoft Cognitive Services**